 As of the 1st of March 2022, people in the Dutch labour market (either in a job or job-seekers) can apply for a STAP budget of up to €1,000 for educational purposes.
 The STAP budget replaces the tax scheme whereby study costs could be deducted from the income tax.

-You can apply for the STAP budget for all ACC’s training programmes that start after the 1st of September 2022.
+You can apply for the STAP budget for all ACC’s training programmes.

 What is STAP budget?